containerbuildsystem/cachi2/README.md

 With the generic fetcher, you can easily fetch those files with Cachi2 along with your other language-specific dependencies, satisfy the hermetic build condition and have them recorded in the SBOM.

-Cachi2 uses a simple custom lockfile named `generic_lockfile.yaml` that is expected to be present in the repository.
-The lockfile describes the urls, checksums and target locations for the downloaded files.
+Cachi2 uses a simple custom lockfile named `artifacts.lock.yaml` that is expected to be present in the repository, or supplied in JSON input.
+The lockfile describes the urls, checksums and output filenames for the downloaded files.

 See [docs/usage.md](docs/usage.md#pre-fetch-dependencies-generic-fetcher) for more details.